 Malware is a malicious type of software that attackers use to damage an organization’s computer systems, networks, and data.
 The intent of malware is usually profit, such as through forced advertising, stealing information, spreading email spam, or extorting money.
 Attackers may also use it to gain access to your network without your knowledge or authorization.

-Ransomware is a specific form of malware that is used to access to a system or network and then block the organization out.
+Ransomware is a specific form of malware used to access a system or network and block the organization out.
 It’s typically only released when the victim pays a ransom.
 Specific ransomware attacks will steal confidential data (like patient data or customer credit card info) and hold it hostage until the sum is paid.
 This can be especially detrimental for companies in industries with stringent regulatory compliance.

-To steal credentials, hackers will usually try one of two options: a phishing attempt, or an attack that compromises a company’s database with sensitive information, such as social security numbers and username/password combos.
+To steal credentials, hackers will usually try one of two options: a phishing attempt or an attack that compromises a company’s database with sensitive information, such as social security numbers and username/password combos.
 Employees at mid-market companies may be particularly prone to having their credentials compromised because they’re likely to use the same password across different sites without proper training or a highly informed password policy.

 Markaaz’s comprehensive platform helps you create a secure network.
 We are the world’s first comprehensive platform to allow small businesses to discover new suppliers, manage them, and improve their cash flow.
-Our goal is to simplify your processes so you can get back to business safely.
+We aim to simplify your processes so you can get back to business safely.
 This means giving you access to the tools you need to run a secure and successful company.